apitoolkit/apitoolkit-landing/blog/improve-your-workflow-with-apitoolkit/index.md

 app.use(express.urlencoded({ extended: true }));

 const apitoolkitClient = APIToolkit.NewClient({
-  apiKey: '<API-KEY>',
+  apiKey: "<API-KEY>",
-  redactHeaders: ['Content-Type', 'Authorization', 'Cookies'], // Specified headers will be redacted
+  redactHeaders: ["Content-Type", "Authorization", "Cookies"], // Specified headers will be redacted
-  redactRequestBody: ['$.credit-card.cvv', '$.credit-card.name'], // Specified request bodies fields will be redacted
+  redactRequestBody: ["$.credit-card.cvv", "$.credit-card.name"], // Specified request bodies fields will be redacted
-  redactResponseBody: ['$.message.error'], // Specified response body fields will be redacted });
+  redactResponseBody: ["$.message.error"], // Specified response body fields will be redacted });
 app.use(apitoolkitClient.expressMiddleware);
-app.get('/', (req, res) => {
+app.get("/", (req, res) => {
-  res.send('Hello World!');
+  res.send("Hello World!");
 });
 app.listen(port, () => {
   console.log(`Example app listening on port ${port}`);
 });
 ```

 While the redactHeaders configuration field accepts a list of headers to be redacted (case-insensitive), the redactRequestBody and redactResponseBody options leverage the flexibility of JSONPath strings.

 This approach empowers us to precisely define which fields within our responses contain sensitive information, ensuring a granular level of control over the redaction process.

 It's worth noting that the list of items designated for redaction will be consistently applied across all endpoint requests and responses within our server, promoting a uniform and comprehensive approach to data privacy.

 We will go deep into this in our subsequent post.
 Having any questions?
 Contact our [support engineers.](hello@apitoolkit.io)